 You should possess a genuine interest in the subject and be self motivated and willing to experiment with materials and techniques.
 The course provides an exciting opportunity to further develop creative ability.
 You will continue to develop your understanding of aesthetics, form, composition, materials and the need to be able to solve problems creatively.
 The course ideally requires development of the skills already attained at GCSE level.
 The course follows AQA Art and Design – Fine Art.

 The skills learnt through the course will equip you for future creative careers such as artist, architect, product designer, graphic designer, fashion designer, photographer or stage set designer to name but a few, but it also provides a sound background for other less obvious careers where the ability to think differently and creatively gives an individual the edge on the competition.
 Self expression is actively encouraged through the artwork, the written word and discussion.
 These are valuable tools for all aspects of future life.
 The Art Department is committed to providing a diverse, innovative course which will provide a rewarding and exciting element to your A Level choices.

 Component 1: Personal Investigation

 You will undertake a practical investigation into an idea, theme, issue or concept.
 This practical work will be supported by written material.
-The focus of the investigation will be identified independently by you and will lead to a finished outcome(a final piece of work).
+The focus of the investigation will be identified independently by you and will lead to a finished outcome(s) (a final piece of work).
 The investigation will demonstrate your ability to develop a cohesive line of argument whilst evidencing your practical skill.
 A wide range of techniques will be explored using an appropriate range of materials.